HRRAC Member Profiles

 I began running on my own several years ago but soon lost motivation and enthusiasm as I found it difficult to drag myself out of the house on a dark, cold, wet early morning or evening and I decided to join a running club as the thought of a commitment to meet up and running with company appealed to me.

-I was concerned that I am not a particularly fast runner, and after researching various websites I contacted Huddersfield Road Runners as they were open to all ages and abilities and the option of running with the club for a few weeks as a trial was ideal.
+I was concerned that I am not a particularly fast runner and would not be able to keep up.
+After researching various websites I contacted Huddersfield Road Runners as they were open to all ages and abilities and the option of running with the club for a few weeks as a trial was ideal.
 Straight away I was made welcome with members giving me encouragement and advice whilst running and even though for the first few weeks I struggled to keep up I was never left behind or made to feel a burden.